“A man should hear a little music, read a little poetry, and see a fine

 ~ two years of work for a typical 5th - 6th grade student

-For the first year of Poetry for Beginners work:
+For the first year of Poetry work:

-Workbook A
+Student Workbook A

 ~ consumable